abuiles/ember-101/hands-on.md

 If we were passing a collection of objects, then we would have to specify the properties **optionValuePath** and **optionLabelPath**.

-And third, we use the properties **isSaving** and **isDirty**.
-These properties don't belong to the item controller but to the model.
+And third, we use the properties **model.isSaving** and **model.isDirty**, which belong to the model wrapped in the item controller.
-Remember that the controller is only a wrapper for our model.

 The previous properties are part of [DS.Model](http://emberjs.com/api/data/classes/DS.Model.html) and they help us to know things about our model.
-In the previous scenario, **isDirty** becomes true if there is a change to the model and **isSaving** is true if the model tries to persist any changes to the backend.
+In the previous scenario, **model.isDirty** becomes true if there is a change to the model and **model.isSaving** is true if the model tries to persist any changes to the backend.

 I> ## is-attributes